 Here are some other fresh and flavorful salads you might enjoy:

-- Lentil Tabbouleh Salad – similar to this salad, but made with green lentils so it is gluten free and packed with protein
+- Quinoa Tabbouleh Salad - similar to this salad, but made with quinoa so it is gluten-free and packed with protein

 - Mediterranean Couscous Tuna Bowls - a quick 15 minute no-cook salad bowl topped with fresh and flavorful ingredients